Diyarbakır Province: Modern history

 In the 1975 Lice earthquake a 6.7 struck the town of Lice.
 The town was re-established about 2 km south of its original location.

 From 1987 to 2002, Diyarbakır Province was part of the OHAL (state of emergency) region which was declared to counter the Kurdistan Workers' Party (PKK) and governed by a so-called Supergovernor who got invested with additional powers than a normal Governor.
 In 1987 he was given the power to relocate and resettle whole villages, settlements and hamlets.
 In December 1990 with the Decree No. 430, the supergovernor and the provincial governors in the OHAL region received immunity against any legal prosecution in connections with actions they made due to the powers they received with the Decree No. 430.

 Archaeology

 Archaeologists headed by the vice-rector of Dicle University, professor Ahmet Tanyıldız, have claimed to discover the graves of the Seljuk Sultan of Rum Kilij Arslan I, who defeated the Crusaders.
 They also revealed his daughter Saide Hatun's burial in Silvan.
 Researchers dug 2 meters deep across a 35-square-meter area and focused their works on two gravesites in Orta Çeşme Park.

+In 2026, archaeologists announced genetic research on skeletal remains from Çayönü Hill in the Ergani district, shedding light on the lives of people who inhabited the site around 12,000 years ago. Çayönü, a major Neolithic settlement on the Tigris River with occupation layers dating back to 10,000 BCE, has yielded extensive architectural remains, burials and artefacts that illustrate early transitions from nomadic to settled life and the development of agriculture.
+Excavations resumed in 2025 under the direction of archaeologists from Çanakkale Onsekiz Mart and Hacettepe universities, involving researchers from multiple Turkish institutions.
+Analysis of bones and DNA from individuals at the site including skeletal material from Neolithic, Pottery Neolithic and Early Bronze Age contexts aims to reconstruct population history, health, sociocultural practices and connections with broader regions such as Mesopotamia and the Caucasus.
+Researchers report that skeletal and genetic evidence indicates a heterogeneous community with varied burial traditions, shared subsistence activities and regional interaction networks, and that forthcoming DNA results could clarify how these ancient populations fit into wider prehistoric sociocultural landscapes.